BedrockStreaming/RateLimitBundle/README.md

 ### How to know if rate limit is reached
 The bundle will add 4 headers to the response :
 * `x-rate-limit` : display how many hits can made until the limit is reached
-* `x-rate-limit-hits` : display how many hits has been done until the beginning of the period
+* `x-rate-limit-hits` : display how many hits has been done since the beginning of the period
 * `x-rate-limit-until` : display the date of the end of the limit in ISO 8601 format
 * `retry-after` : display how many remaining seconds the limit is applied